-We invite you to take a “scroll” through MBG and enjoy some of the stories behind our favorite display gardens and the plants that make them so great.
-We hope you learn something new about the Garden, and have something new to look out for on your next visit!
+You are invited to take a “scroll” through MBG and enjoy some of the stories behind our favorite display gardens and the plants that make them so great.
+Learn something new about the Garden, and have something special to look out for on your next visit!

 Where do we get the name “Mounts” from?

 Marvin “Red” Mounts – For 40 years, the entire farming community of Palm Beach County received invaluable assistance from Marvin Umphrey “Red” Mounts.
 He was born in Oklahoma in 1898 at the family’s sod farm house.
 After he graduated from agricultural college at the University of Florida in 1925, Mounts was hired as Palm Beach County’s first assistant agricultural extension agent.
 His territory covered 1,261,000 acres.

 Mounts encouraged farm families to expand their usual crops of green beans and tomatoes to a variety of tropical fruits and up to 18 vegetables to improve their health as well as their finances.
 He introduced a grass for cattle grazing that held up on wet soil, investigated the best fertilizers and pesticides, and taught farmers about marketing.
 He showed cattlemen how to breed Cracker cows with beefier types from up north and how to fatten them faster with new strains of grasses.
 He collected soil samples and helped identify which nutrients were needed.